mlab817/ridemap-counter/README.md

 ## Description

-This mobile app allows registered smartphones to upload data of passengers' faces counted through face detection.
+This mobile app allows registered smartphones to collect data on number of passengers boarding and leaving vehicles in the different stations of EDSA Busway.

-`Note: This app does not collect data on faces of passengers, it relies instead upon the faceID created when a face is detected by the app's camera.`

 ## Requirements